On extensions for gentle algebras: Surjectivity of onto overlap and arrow extensions

 If $A = \emptyset$ and $B \neq \emptyset$, in which case $\bar{C} \neq \emptyset$, then by Corollary~\ref{cor:projective-resolution}, the homotopy string $\pi(v)$ has the form

 where $\sigma_R$ may be an empty homotopy letter.
 Similarly, the homotopy string $\pi(w)$ has the form

 where $p$ is a (possibly trivial) path in $(Q,I)$, and $\tau_L$ and $\tau_R$ are possibly empty homotopy letters.
 The form of $\tau_L$ depends on the form of the substring $w_L D$, but is not relevant for the description of the map.
-In the case that $p$ is nontrivial, we get a singleton single map, given by the following unfolded diagram.
+The second case occurs when $w$ starts with $\bar{C}$ and we fall in case (3) or (4) of Corollary~\ref{cor:projective-resolution}.
+In the case that $p$ is nontrivial, we get the unfolded diagram on the left below.
+In the case that $\pi(w)$ starts with $\tau_L$, we get the unfolded diagram on the right.
+In both cases we get a singleton single map.

 The case that $p$ is trivial gives rise to a quasi-graph map, which is dealt with below.
 There are obvious dual considerations when $A \neq \emptyset$ and $B = \emptyset$.
 Now apply Proposition~\ref{prop:singleton-single-to-extensions}.